 Some jurisdictions allow a student to take their bar exam before completing the school's requirements for graduation.
 A student who wishes to take a bar exam before completing the requirements for graduation must obtain the permission of the Dean to do so or that student will not be certified by the College of Law as eligible to take the bar exam.

-6. Award of the Juris Doctor Degree and Attendance at Graduation Ceremony Juris Doctor degrees are awarded in May, August and December.
-The faculty of the College of Law must vote to confer the Juris Doctor degree on each qualified student.
-All graduating students are expected to participate in graduation ceremonies.
+Award of the Juris Doctor Degree and Attendance at Graduation Ceremony Juris Doctor degrees are awarded in May, August and December.
+The faculty of the College of Law must vote to a.
+Graduation honors.

 7. Graduation Honors Requirements.